jharwell/sierra/docs/src/tutorials/project/project.rst

 ==============

 #.
 Define additional batch criteria to investigate variables of interest
-   specific to your project by following :ref:`ln-sierra-tutorials-project-new-bc`.
+   specific to your project by following :ref:`tutorials/project/new-bc`.

 #.
 Define one or more :term:`Models <Model>` to run to compare with empirical
    data.